Olympiaki Akti

 A local urban settle bus serving Katerini city from/to Olympiaki Akti.
 National bus service is from the Katerini long-distance coach bus station of KTEL.
-Olympiaki Akti is accessible from the main national highway Thessaloniki–Athens GR-1/E75 (with the Katerini's South and North interchanges) and the Egnatia Odos to the north.
+Olympiaki Akti is accessible from the A1/E75 motorway (with the Katerini South and North interchanges), and the A2 motorway (Egnatia Odos) to the north.
 The Olympiaki Akti is 7.1 km from Katerini Railway Station OSE (ΟΣΕ) which is a stop railway station for routes of local trains, Proastiakos train (suburban route Thessaloniki to/from Larissa), main railway route Athens to/from Thessaloniki by regular train and InterCity train.
-Additionally, you can travel with a special service route to Athens from Thessaloniki New Railway Station by express electric train named Silver Arrow launched on May 20, 2019 (initially conducted by three trains) having daily the Athens to/from Thessaloniki route lasts four hours including two stops railway station at Lianokladi village of Phthiotis and Larissa city.
+Additionally, you can travel with a special service route to Athens from Thessaloniki new railway station by express electric train named Silver Arrow launched on May 20, 2019 (initially conducted by three trains) having daily the Athens to/from Thessaloniki route lasts four hours including two stops railway station at Lianokladi village of Phthiotis and Larissa city.